Bayesian Optimization for QAOA: Introduction

 Among the hybrid variational algorithms, the Quantum Approximate Optimization Algorithm (QAOA)~\cite{Farhi:2014wk} is extensively studied \cite{Zhou:2020th} as a promising algorithm to investigate quantum speedups on NISQ devices and has been implemented on several experimental platforms, such as Rydberg atom arrays \cite{Ebadi2022}, superconducting processors \cite{Harrigan:2021we}, trapped-ions simulators \cite{Pagano2020}, as well as simulated on classical devices \cite{Medvidovic:2021aa}.

-Similarly to other hybrid variational algorithms, QAOA consists in a sequence of parametrized quantum gates applied to a wavefunction, on which an expectation value of some operator, tipycally the Hamiltonian, is reconstructed from measurements.
+Similarly to other hybrid variational algorithms, QAOA consists in a sequence of parametrized quantum gates applied to a wavefunction, on which an expectation value of some operator, typically the Hamiltonian, is reconstructed from measurements.
 The task of the classical subroutine is to optimize the gate parameters in order to minimize such expectation value.
 Every variational quantum algorithm therefore requires the estimation of the wavefunction, which is a sub-optimal problem that requires resources that grow exponentially with the system size~\cite{Cramer:2010uo}.
-Furthermore, the interplay between the classical and quantum parts of the algorithm entails to run the quantum circuit a large number of times, thus being expensive in term of resources.
+Moreover, the interplay between the classical and quantum parts of the algorithm entails to run the quantum circuit a large number of times, thus being expensive in term of resources.
+Finally, there is the notorious problem of Barren Plateaus (BP) which are large portions of the optimization landscape in which the gradient becomes exponentially small with the number of qubits and layers ~\cite{McClean2018}.
+This phenomenon was proven to be caused also by the presence of noise~\cite{Wang2021} or by the use of a cost function depending on global observables~\cite{Cerezo2021}.

-To overcome these issues, an efficient classical optimization routine is crucial.
-Different techniques have been proposed for optimizing variational quantum circuits, e.g. Nelder-Mead~\cite{Guerreschi:2017vm}, Monte-Carlo~\cite{Wecker:2016wz}, gradient descent~\cite{Wang:2018vs}, iterative schemes~\cite{Zhou:2020th, Mele:2022rqi, Mbeng2019QuantumAA} and also Bayesian methods~\cite{Otterbach2017,Zhu2019,Self2021,Wang2021,Tamiya2022}.
+To overcome these issues, in fact, an efficient classical optimization routine is crucial.
+Different techniques have been proposed for optimizing variational quantum circuits, e.g. Nelder-Mead~\cite{Guerreschi:2017vm}, Machine Learning~\cite{Wecker:2016wz}, gradient descent~\cite{Wang:2018vs}, iterative schemes~\cite{Zhou:2020th, Mele:2022rqi, Mbeng2019QuantumAA}, Gaussian Processes~\cite{Shaffer2023,Mueller2022} and Bayesian methods~\cite{Otterbach2017,Zhu2019,Self2021,Wang2021,Tamiya2022}.
+In particular, to tackle the problem of BPs it might seem logical to avoid the calculation of the gradient.
+However, in~\cite{Arrasmith2021} it was shown that gradient-free optimizers such as COBYLA, Powell and Nelder-Mead suffer from BPs too.
 Here, we focus on a Bayesian optimization framework, which is suitable for gradient-free global optimization of black-box functions~\cite{Shahriari2016, Frazier2018}.
 We explore its behaviour in comparison with other global optimizers and we show that the convergence rate to a minimum is faster.
-We also demonstrate that the Bayesian approach is efficient in terms of number of circuit runs and is robust against noise sources.
+We demonstrate that the Bayesian approach is efficient in terms of number of circuit runs and is robust against noise sources.

 The paper is structured as follows.
 In Section~\ref{QAOA} we introduce the QAOA algorithm.
 In Section~\ref{sec_BayesianOptimization} we give a detailed presentation of the Bayesian algorithm.
 In Section~\ref{Results} we present the result of applying this method to QAOA, compare it to other global optimization methods, evaluate its performance with a limited number of circuit runs and against simulated quantum noise.
 Finally, in Section~\ref{Conclusions} we draw our conclusions.